AlexanderJCS/multiplayer-snake/README.md

 - Better IP input screen (instructions, better UI, confirmation of connection)
 - Eyes for the snake
 - Green enemy snake
+- Score counter

 ## Known issues

+- Losing client crashes at the end of a game

 ### Server